tyvren/hyprnosis/README.md

 Features
 ########

+- Built for Desktops with pre-loaded system monitoring and overclocking tools
 - AMD or NVidia GPU drivers - choose during the setup
-- Steam, Discord, Coolercontrol, OCCT, motherboard sensor dection during setup
+- Steam, Discord, Coolercontrol, OCCT
 - A fully configured, simple and easy to build from hyprland desktop environment
 - Waybar, Wofi, NVIM, Ghostty and all of the hyprland goodies I use regularly
-- Themes and a theme switching script.
+- Theme switching script with 6 themes.
 Including some inspired by my favorite band.

 ##########
 QuickStart